CasperDash/casperdash-mobile-wallet/README.md

 - `yarn setup-env` to setup the environment files for mainnet and testnet
 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `cd ios && pod install` to run the pod installation
+- `cd ios && pod install` to run the pod installation.
+Notes you can run this command `arch -x86_64 pod instal` under macOS M1 architecture.
 - go to the project root and run `yarn <platform>` to run the _platform_ application (remember to start a simulator or connect a device).
 Platform should be `ios` or `android`.

 ## Setup environments